rclone/rclone/docs/content/docs.md

 `--delete-before` and will select `--delete-after` instead of `--delete-during`.

+### --track-using-modtime

+This option changes the matching criteria for `--track-renames` to match by modification time instead of matching by file hash.
+This also means that it enables `--track-renames` support for encrypted destinations.
+The source and destination file modification time must be within one millisecond to match.

 ### --delete-(before,during,after) ###

 This option allows you to specify when files on your destination are